-Selling Rental Property in California: Taxes on Investment & More
+Selling a Rental Property in California: Taxes, Capital Gains & 1031 Exchange Guide

-If you’re interested in selling a rental property in California, you naturally want to get the best sale price you can.
+If you’re interested in selling a rental property in California, and it’s time to sell, you naturally want to get the best price of the property that you can.
 While the complicated rules and regulations involved — along with your fear that you may face a high tax liability — may leave you feeling nervous, it’s important to know that you’re not alone.

 Table of Contents